Code-Institute-Submissions/ucd-milestoneproject/README.md

 The user story of a fan interested in seeing the band live achieved the intended outcome of providing them with a list of tour dates and links to social media.
 They can read up on the Tours section and if they are on desktop or tablet they can also see photos of the band performing live.

 The user story of the fan interested in hearing some music from the band achieved the intended outcome.
 The user can access a selection of music videos and audio in the Listen section.
 They can also hear music by following the Spotify and YouTube links where they will find a larger selection, if not all, of the bands repertoire.
-I tested the YouTube videos and clips on different screen sizes and they all worked well.
+I tested how the YouTube videos and clips would play on different screen sizes and they worked well.
 On the mobile, the videos sat slightly to the left as opposed to the center, so this took a little tweaking to make it look more attractive.
 I manually tested each of the links to the band's social media accounts and each of these opened on a separate tab (due to using 'target="_blank"') to the correct destination.

 The user story of the fan who wants the band to perform at their event achieved the intended outcome.
 They can fill in the contact form at the bottom of the page.
 If you try to submit the contact form with an invalid email address, there will be an error noting the invalid email address.
 The 'required' attribute has been added to the 'name,' 'email,' and 'event description' fields, so if those fields are not filled in, the form will not submit.
 If all field are valid, the page will reload.

 I believe my project allows the user to achieve their goals in an easy, straightforward and pleasant way.
 On different screen sizes and browsers, the project looks good.
 I removed some text and images from the mobile screen size and from tablet sizes to make things look more attractive and less condensed for the user.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+I found a bug in playing the YouTube videos and Spotify clips when viewing on a tablet, as they would not respond to being played.
+However when I opened the website on my actual tablet, as opposed to using Google Dev and selecting iPad/ iPad Pro, it worked fine.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 -------------------------------
-Deployment
+## Deployment

+This site is hosted using GitHub pages, deployed directly from the master branch.
+The deployed site will update automatically upon new commits to the master branch.

+To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/MelBiggs/ucd-milestoneproject.git into your terminal.
+To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: